In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Render props

-The children prop allows the element structure defined by one component to be reused with different children.
+The children prop allows the structure defined by one component to be reused with different children.
 A render prop provides similar functionality, while also allowing the component to pass data to those children.

 <Spin render={